-- 3.4 Upon receipt of an application for the review of a premises licence the licensing authority must hold a hearing to consider it and any relevant representations. - 3.5 The licensing authority must, having regard to the application and Section 52 any relevant representations, take such of the steps below (if any) as it considers necessary for the promotion of the licensing objectives:- - Modify the conditions of the premises licence (that is, to alter or omit any existing conditions or to add any new conditions) - Exclude a licensable activity (permanently or for a temporary period not exceeding 3 months) - Remove the designated premises supervisor, - Suspend the licence (for a period not exceeding 3 months), - Revoke the licence. - 3.6 Failure to comply with any condition attached to a licence is a criminal offence, which on conviction is be punishable by a fine of up £20,000 or up to 6 months imprisonment or both - 3.7 The following parties may appeal the decision of a licensing authority on any application for review of a premises licence: - (a) the applicant for the review, - (b) the holder of the premises licence, - (c) any other person who made a relevant representation in relation to the application. - 3.8 On an appeal against a decision of a licensing authority a magistrates court may: - (a) dismiss the appeal, - (b) substitute for the decision appealed against any other decision which could have been made by the licensing authority, or - (c) remit the case to the licensing authority to dispose of in accordance with the direction of the court and make such order as to costs as it thinks fit.
+- Modify the conditions of the premises licence (that is, to alter or omit any existing conditions or to add any new conditions) - Exclude a licensable activity (permanently or for a temporary period not exceeding 3 months) - Remove the designated premises supervisor, - Suspend the licence (for a period not exceeding 3 months), - Revoke the licence

+- 3.6 Failure to comply with any condition attached to a licence is a criminal offence, which on conviction is be punishable by a fine of up £20,000 or up to 6 months imprisonment or both - 3.7 The following parties may appeal the decision of a licensing authority on any application for review of a premises licence: - (a) the applicant for the review, - (b) the holder of the premises licence, - (c) any other person who made a relevant representation in relation to the application. - 3.8 On an appeal against a decision of a licensing authority a magistrates court may; - (a) dismiss the appeal, - (b) substitute for the decision appealed against any other decision which could have been made by the licensing authority, or - (c) remit the case to the licensing authority to dispose of in accordance with the direction of the court and may make such order as to costs as it thinks fit.

 - 3.9 In anticipation of any such appeal, it is therefore important that licensing authorities should give comprehensive reasons for its decisions.
-Failure to give adequate reasons could itself give rise to grounds for an appeal. - 3.10 It is particularly important that reasons should also address the extent to which the decision has been made with regard to the licensing authority's statement of policy and the Secretary of State's Guidance issued under section 182 of the Act. - 3.11 In deciding the application for review it is expected that licensing authorities should so far as possible seek to establish the cause or causes of the concerns which the application identifies.
+Failure to give adequate reasons could itself give rise to grounds for an appeal. - 3.10 It is particularly important that reasons should also address the extent to which the decision has been made with regard to the licensing authority's statement of policy and the Secretary of State's Guidance issued under section 182 of the Act.

+'Statement of Policy' Information Pack Part 1 3.11 In deciding the application for review it is expected that licensing authorities should so far as possible seek to establish the cause or causes of the concerns which the application identifies.
 The remedial action taken should generally be directed at these causes and should always be no more than a necessary and proportionate response.